awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

   The connection timeout is the amount of time (in milliseconds) that the HTTP connection will wait to establish a connection before giving up.
 The default is 50,000ms.

-  To set this value yourself, use the :java-ref-nf:`ClientConfiguration.setConnectionTimeout
+  To set this value yourself, use the :aws-java-ref:`ClientConfiguration.setConnectionTimeout
-  <com/amazonaws/ClientConfiguration.html#setConnectionTimeout(int)>` method.
+  <ClientConfiguration.html#setConnectionTimeout-int->` method.

 * :strong:`Connection Time to Live (TTL)`